Updated March 2019

 If possible, try to avoid having him fall asleep nursing/feeding, rocking in the swing, bouncing in your arms, or riding around in the car as a matter of habit.
 It’s one thing to drive a newborn around in the car or stroller to calm him, but at this age, you’re just perpetuating a sleep crutch.
 Now, it’s time for him to sleep in his crib (or wherever he normally sleeps).
 The earlier you do this, the better.
 If you wait until baby can roll over, stand up, etc.?
 It’s muuuuuch harder.
 Do it now while they are still fairly immobile and can’t fight back.
 Haha, just kidding (sort of).

 I know MANY moms who – even at 8 months of age – still do “that thing” to get their baby to nap every time.
-For one mom, it’s walking outside with baby in the carrier; for another mom, it’s putting her 9-month-old in her infant swing every time.
+For one mom, it was walking outside with baby in the carrier; for another mom, it was putting her 9-month-old in her infant swing every time.
 I know another 11-month-old baby who has NEVER napped in his crib and will ONLY nap “accidentally” in a stroller or carrier.

 I get it: they don’t want to fight nap time battles, but they’re inadvertently fostering a dependence on their crutch-of-choice to get baby to sleep.
 When babies-who-have-never-fallen-asleep-by-themselves start waking in the middle of the night between sleep cycles, they’re going to have a MUCH harder time getting themselves back to sleep.
 Like passing out on a friend’s couch after a hard night of drinking, baby will also wake up wondering where her shoes are and how she got there in the first place (minus the cotton mouth, of course).